Seek peace, and pursue it.

 I am a number theorist and have worked on a range of problems related to elliptic curves, modular forms, p-adic L-functions, and p-adic analytic geometry.
 I am proudest of my work with Peter Schneider on analytic and continuous representations of p-adic groups.

-I am currently interested in bioinformatics, unsupervised learning (esp clustering), and in mathematical questions related to genomics and phylogenetic reconstruction.
+I am currently interested in bioinformatics, unsupervised learning (esp clustering), and in mathematical questions in machine learning.
+My current work is described more thoroughly at my github pages website.

 I served as Dean of UConn’s College of Liberal Arts and Sciences from 2008 through 2017 and as interim Provost of the University from February 2017 until April 1, 2018.